 - The type of placement you are living in

-- If you are supported by FACS or a non-government service
+- If you are supported by DCJ or a non-government service

 We will read all the application’s and get back to everyone who applied.

 When does the group meet?

 - Youth Consultants meet every 6 weeks in Ashfield, Sydney.